SyncfusionExamples/How-to-add-a-logarithmic-axis-in-.NET-MAUI-Radial-Gauge/README.md

 # How to add a logarithmic axis in .NET MAUI Radial Gauge

-This repository contains sample for how to add a logarithmic axis in the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
+This repository contains sample to add a logarithmic axis in the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13091/how-to-add-a-logarithmic-scale-in-net-maui-radial-gauge-control-sfradialgauge).